ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 The displayed dialog offers a **Preview mode** selection with which you can adapt the preview based on the various available situations:

-* **Organisation user:** Presents the form visible by organisation administrators once they are logged into the test bed.
+* **Organisation user:** Presents the form visible by organisation administrators once they are logged into the Test Bed.
 * **Self-registration screen:** Presents the form that is displayed as part of the self-registration process (if enabled).
-* **Community administrator:** Presents the form visible to community and test bed administrators.
+* **Community administrator:** Presents the form visible to community and Test Bed administrators.

 In case the current configuration results in an empty form (e.g. all properties are set as hidden and the preview mode is set to "Organisation user") a relevant message is displayed.